ReAcTiOnN77/combat-exhaustion/README.md

 ### Always
 Whenever a player gains HP from the unconsious state, regardless of being in combat or not, they will receive 1 level of exhaustion

+## Exhaustion on Death Fail
+If this option is selected instead of a level of exhaustion being added on a down.
+The exhaustion is instead added when the player fails their first death save.
+This option runs in conjunction with the exhaustion mode that is chosen. (eg. After combat will count amount of first death fails in current combat then add at the end)

 ## License